SOFTS-Raw sugar futures fall as supply prospects improve

 SUGAR

-* Dealers noted that Brazil's real currency weakened after the inauguration of President Luiz Inacio Lula and that Lula has frozen fuel taxes for 60 days, which could prompt cane mills to produce more sugar and less ethanol.
+* Dealers noted that Brazil's real currency weakened after the inauguration of President Luiz Inacio Lula and that Lula has frozen fuel taxes for 60 days, which could prompt cane mills to produce more sugar and less of the cane-based biofuel ethanol.

 * Gasoline is usually taxed more heavily than ethanol in Brazil, so freezing the fuel tax decreases ethanol's price advantage at pumps.
 A weak real prompts selling because it makes dollar-priced sugar more valuable in local currency terms.